google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

-<strong>Important:</strong> Close the test page when you're finished with it, otherwise you won't be able to activate the updated service worker in the next sections.
+__Caution:__ Close the test page when you're finished with it, otherwise you won't be able to activate the updated service worker in the next sections.
 See the  [Introduction to service worker](https://google-developer-training.gitbooks.io/progressive-web-apps-ilt-concepts/content/docs/introduction_to_service_workers.html#activation) text for an explanation.

-<strong>Note:</strong> In Chrome, you can <a href="tools_for_pwa_developers.md#clearcache">delete the cache</a> in <strong>DevTools</strong>.
+Note: In Chrome, you can <a href="tools_for_pwa_developers.md#clearcache">delete the cache</a> in <strong>DevTools</strong>.